Latest Posts

 3. Communicate changes sensitively

-Policy updates should be rolled out transparently and respectfully.
+Policy updates should be rolled out transparently and respectfully to avoid creating a degrading or hostile environment for transgender individuals.
 Help staff understand the legal context while affirming your commitment to a respectful workplace for all.

-Action: Deliver briefings and written guidance that reinforce both compliance and inclusion.
+Action: Deliver briefings and written guidance that reinforce both compliance and inclusion, and avoid any knee-jerk decisions in excluding individuals from a workspace.

 4. Train managers and HR teams